CITB Site Supervisor Safety Training Scheme

 - Causes, types and the numbers of construction accidents

 - Risk Assessments in all manner of construction circumstances such as:, working at height, demolition, occupational health, fire, electricity, confined spaces and the control of contractors

 - Photographic I.D. is required for all delegates, such as a copy of your passport or driving licence.

-- Failure to provide this on the first day of the course is likely to result in the delegate not being allowed to attend or complete the training.
+- Failure to provide the above on the first day of the course is likely to result in the delegate not being allowed to attend or complete the training.